cmda-minor-web/web-app-from-scratch-2122/course/week-1.md

 ### This week: ‘Hello API’ 🐒

 Pick an user story.
 Design the interface.
-Retrieve data from the chosen API and render structured content in the interface.
+Retrieve data from the chosen API and build the interface.

 ### Next week: ‘Design & refactor’ 🛠